CameronVetter/Dalle3-CSharp-Advent-Day-17/README.md

 Since the focus of this tutorial is using Open AI models in C# we are going to skip over the details of how the XAML works but if you are familiar with any other XAML UI development this should feel familiar and comfortable.

 1. Find the MainWindow.XAML file.
-You will find a section that goes from <StackPanel> to </StackPanel>.
+You will find a section that goes from `<StackPanel>` to `</StackPanel>'.
 Remove this and replace it with the following code:

 ```
     <Grid>